Shuttered CEHE College Chain Gets Mixed Appeals Verdict

 UPDATE 09-14-21: CEHE keeps spending on lawyers, rather than honoring its promises to former employees.
 With a September 7 court filing, the company is continuing its efforts to conceal the records of the Colorado trial.
 UPDATE 09-18-21: The Colorado attorney general filed a response, opening with “Colorado courts do not hide the records of public trials.”

 UPDATE 09-21-21: By letter dated Sept.
-17, ACCSC rejected CEHE’s appeal; its decision to revoke CEHE’s accreditation is now final.
+17, ACCSC rejected CEHE’s appeal of its loss of accreditation.